 Campo Pequeno Christmas Market Dates

-This annual event opens only on one or two weekends, usually late November and early December.
+This annual event opens only on two weekends, usually late November and early December.

 There’s a small admission fee for adults and children aged 10 and older.
 Children under 10 are free when accompanied by a ticketed adult.